Utah Valley University Parking Services - Frequently Asked Questions (FAQ) and New

 - UVU uses a License Plate Based permit system.
 What this means for our students and

-employees is that they will no longer receive a hangtag to park, but we will be using
+employees is that you will no longer receive a hangtag to park, but we will use your

-your license plate number as your permit.
-The parking zones will remain the same and
+license plate number as your permit.
+The parking zones will remain the same and the

-the prices will be the same.
-The only difference for the customer is that you will
+prices will be the same.
+The only difference for the customer is you will no longer

-no longer have a hangtag to worry about, your vehicle license plate will be your permit.
+have a hangtag to worry about, your vehicle license plate will be your permit.
+Starting

-Starting immediately, Parking Services will be requiring your vehicle license plate
+immediately, Parking Services will be requiring your vehicle license plate number

-number and make/model info when you purchase a permit.
-If you drive multiple vehicles,
+and make/model info when you purchase a permit.
+If you drive multiple vehicles, please

 - Employees may register up to three vehicles to their employee permit.
 Only one of